← FitCard

 1. Who runs FitCard

-FitCard is operated by FitCard (Pty) Ltd (registration number 2026/470494/07), a South African private company incorporated on 15 June 2026, founded by Bilal Osman Latib.
-(During the earlier closed beta the operator was Bilal Osman Latib as an individual founder; your data is treated to the same standards under both.)
+FitCard is operated by FitCard (Pty) Ltd (registration number 2026/470494/07), a South African private company incorporated on 15 June 2026.
+(During the earlier closed beta the service was operated by FitCard’s founder pending incorporation; your data is treated to the same standards under both.)

 2. What we collect — and why